 The following came from Donovan Dela Cruz, Democratic candidate for State Senate District 22, which includes Mililani Mauka, Waipio Acres, Wheeler, Wahiawa, Whitmore Village and a portion of Poamoho.
-The other Democratic candidate is Thora-Jean Cuaresma.
+The other candidate is Republican John Miller.

 1. Hawaii has been deeply affected by the coronavirus pandemic.
 Perhaps the biggest impact is to the economy and the tourism industry, which has been Hawaii’s biggest economic driver.
 Do you think state leaders have handled the response to the virus effectively, including the approach to testing and health care as well as the stay-at-home orders that have caused serious economic harm?
 What would you have done differently?

 While we were effective in flattening the curve, we need to work with the administration for more transparent and decisive action.
 This could have reduced confusion and expedited economic recovery.
-Without the stringent measures implemented; our economy would have still greatly suffered due to rampant infection rates, as seen in other states.
-Since the start of the pandemic, the state has made improvements in its responses and procedures to contain the virus.
 The Senate Special Committee which I am chair of helped expedite the implementation of:

 • Airport Screening Procedures and Travel Information Forms